TimeWarpEngineering/timewarp-source-generators/Kanban/InProgress/001_Create-hello-world-sourcegenerator.md

 ## Acceptance Criteria
 - [ ] Project builds successfully
+    ```shell
+    dotnet build Source/TimeWarp.SourceGenerators
+    ```
 - [ ] Diagnostic information appears in build output
+    - Should see diagnostic TW0001: "The HelloWorld generator has been loaded and initialized"
 - [ ] Generated source code is visible in IDE
+    - Look for generated file: HelloWorld.g.cs
+    - Should contain TimeWarp.Generated.HelloWorld class

 ## Notes
+- To verify the generator, build the project and check build output for TW0001 diagnostic
-This is a minimal proof-of-concept.
+- The generated HelloWorld.g.cs file should be visible in Solution Explorer under Dependencies > Analyzers This is a minimal proof-of-concept.
 Additional capabilities will be added in subsequent tasks.